w99910/anime-scrolltrigger/README.md

   Pinning will pin the trigger element to the top of container element.
 Pinning state will start when it reaches animation-trigger-start-offset and ends when it reaches animation-trigger-end-offset.

+  A pinned element should exist **equal or below** `top` of the trigger element so that it will pin the element when trigger element is reached.

 - #### debug: `Boolean` or `Object`